qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Validating Edits**

-   Continuous validation can be acivated on a layer basis in the Layer Properties -> Digitizing Tab.
+   Continuous validation can be activated on a layer basis in the :menuselection:`Layer Properties --> Digitizing` tab.
+   More at :ref:`digitizingmenu`.

-.. index:: Snapping
+.. index:: Snapping; Snapping tolerance
    single: Digitizing; Snapping

 .. _`snapping_tolerance`:

-Setting the Snapping Tolerance and Search Radius
+Setting the snapping tolerance and search radius
 ================================================

 For optimal and accurate editing of vector layer geometries, we need